We have moved!

 Judging from the construction methods, settlement in the village can be divided into two separate periods:

-The team will work at the site during three further field seasons, each consisting of three months.
+The team worked at the site during three further field seasons, each consisting of three months.
 The

-research group, called "Workmen's huts in the Theban mountains", returns to the site in October 2009.
+research group, called "Workmen's huts in the Theban mountains", returned to the site in October 2009.

 |The area opposite the Ptah's shrine